 The mother died and all her estate, pursuant to the inheritance order, went to her two daughters in equal shares.
-The daughter is requested to a new division all 10 apartments amongst themselves.
+The daughter has requested a new division of all 10 apartments.

-The question arose as to whether the apartments that had been bequeathed to the daughters from the father’s estate could be considered as one estate with the mother’s estate assets, therefore making it possible to redistribute all 10 apartments amongst them, without any tax debt, pursuant to Section 5 c(4) of the Land Tax Law.
+The question arose as to whether the apartments that had been bequeathed to the daughters from the father’s estate could be considered as one estate with the mother’s estate assets, therefore making it possible to redistribute all 10 apartments among themselves, without any tax debt, pursuant to Section 5 c(4) of the Land Tax Law.

-Under the circumstances of the case, it was decided that, because of the fact that the mother and inheriting daughters had divided the apartments from the father’s estate amongst themselves, the division of the father’s estate had been completed and could no longer be included with the mother’s estate assets.
+Under the circumstances of the case, it was decided that, because of the mother and inheriting daughters had divided the apartments from the father’s estate among themselves, the division of the father’s estate had been completed and could no longer be included with the mother’s estate assets.

-Thus, a case was debated in which the father of the family died and his wife and daughters were his heirs.
+A case was debated in which the father of the family died and his wife and daughters were his heirs.
 A number of years after the father’s death, the father’s aunt died and, in her will, she bequeathed her assets to the father.
-However, on the date of the aunt’s death, the father (the heir) had already passed away.
+However, on the date of the aunt’s death, the father, (the heir), had already passed away.

 The question arose as to whether the aunt’s estate assets could be perceived as the father’s estate and, if so, surely it would be possible to divide the aunt and father’s assets as one estate.

-In this instance, it was decided that the assets that the aunt bequeathed could not be perceived as assets in the father’s estate, because the father had never inherited the aunt’s assets and, consequently, on he’s death they could not be transferred to his children within the frame of reference of his estate.
+In this instance, it was decided that the assets that the aunt bequeathed could not be perceived as assets in the father’s estate, because the father had never inherited the aunt’s assets and, consequently, when he died, the assets could not be transferred to his children within the frame of reference of his estate.

-Id est the daughters will inherit two estates – The father’s estate and the aunt’s estate.
-Since there was no marital or parent child relationship between the legators (the father and his aunt), these two estates could not be perceived as one estate.
+The daughters will inherit two estates – The father’s estate and the aunt’s estate.
+Since there was no marital or parent child relationship between the legators, (the father and his aunt), the two estates could not be perceived as one estate.

 Like all agreements, a division agreement can be amended.
 To the extent that the original agreement was not established on the grounds of reality, the amendment will not be deemed to be an additional division.